RikMaxSpeed/SampleGen/README.md

 ## Data

-The model is trained on a dataset of public samples acquired from websites such as https://freewavesamples.com.
+The model is trained on a dataset of public domain samples acquired from websites such as https://freewavesamples.com.

 Currently approx 980 samples have been gathered, restricted purely to the note C4 (interpolation at other frequencies is currently out of scope).

+The samples cover many musical instruments, both acoustic, and electronic, including a large number of synthesized sounds.

 If needed, the data can be augmented by simply mixing 2 samples.

 ## Implementation